Send us an Email at Atascaderocrossfit@gmail.com to schedule your first FREE workout!

 When someone new walks in the gym we realize it can be intimidating.

-Read the rest of this page to get a quick idea of what to expect.
 We always welcome new people, and we want you to feel comfortable and part of the community whether it’s your first day or your first year.

 Here are a few tips to make your new adventure at ACF a breeze!